fookseng/Pytorch-Detectron2-object-detection-and-segmentation/README.md

 1. The function 'custom_mapper', apply some transformations to our data.
 You may edit this function based on your needs.
 2. The class 'CocoTrainer' is a custom Trainer derived from DefaultTrainer.
 Also, you may edit this class based on your needs.[Reference](https://github.com/facebookresearch/detectron2/blob/master/projects/DeepLab/train_net.py)

+* #### Conclusion: You can keep everything unchanged, but MUST change all the file's path, unless you follow my file structure exactly the same.

-Finally, we can start our training.
+Finally, let's start our training.
+Run the file 'train.py'.
-~$ python3 train.py
+`~$ python3 train.py`